 There is no statutory requirement to make a MRP in the HRA.
-There is, therefore, no requirement to follow the MHCLG Guidance when considering an appropriate provision for the HRA.
+There is, therefore, no requirement to follow the DCLG Guidance when considering an appropriate provision for the HRA.
 Therefore, because

-- There is no statutory requirement, - There is no repayment of debt due to begin until 2020 and - Resources are required in the early years of the HRA business plan to fund the demands of the asset management strategy
+- There is no statutory requirement, - Repayment of debt is began in March 2020 and - Resources were required in the early years of the HRA business plan to fund the demands of the asset management strategy